Ontario

 The best time is April-June, September-October.

-Where is Moira River Canoe Route River located?
+Where is Moira River Canoe Route located?

 View interactive map